adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 ![light machine state chart, going from green to amber to red with switch events and a stop event to go straight to red](https://res.cloudinary.com/lazydayed/image/upload/v1554714019/Devtings/light-machine.png "Light state chart")

-Then from the state chart you are able to generate a series of paths, that step through through each state via an action.
+Then from the state chart using graph theory you are able to generate a series of paths, that step through through each state via an event.
 The above state chart generates the following paths:

 ```mermaid
 graph LR